chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 ### Backend Cluster and Nodes

 The backend components connect into the frontend Chef Habitat supervisor cluster.
-The **Postgres** and **Elasticsearch** instances run in the Chef Habitat supervisor.
-The **Postgres** and **Elasticsearch** databases require a minimum of three nodes, where one becomes a leader, and the other two are followers.
+The **Postgres** and **OpenSearch** instances run in the Chef Habitat supervisor.
+The **Postgres** and **OpenSearch** databases require a minimum of three nodes, where one becomes a leader, and the other two are followers.

 ### Frontend Cluster and Nodes